 At the time an employment agreement is entered into, the employer must inform the employee about their entitlements under the Holidays Act 2003.
 This information is usually included in the IEA.

-Before an employee can be employed under an IEA, an employer must have provided the employee with a copy of the intended IEA, advised the employee they are entitled to seek independent advice and given the employee a reasonable opportunity to do so, and considered and responded to any issues the employee raised.
+Before an employee can be employed under an IEA, the employer must have provided the employee with a copy of the intended IEA, advised the employee they are entitled to seek independent advice and given the employee a reasonable opportunity to do so, and considered and responded to any issues the employee raised.
 Employers must retain copies of intended IEAs and finalised IEAs.
 If requested to do so, employers must provide employees with a copy of the retained IEA.

 Employees can be employed on a permanent or fixed-term basis.
 Fixed-term employment relationships end on a specified date or when a specified event occurs or when a specified project is concluded.
 There must be a genuine reason based on reasonable grounds for the existence of a fixed-term agreement.
 Fixed-term employment agreements must record in writing the way the employment will end and the reasons for it ending in that way.
 If an employment agreement fails to do so, the employee may elect to have their employment treated as permanent.

 Employees can be employed on a casual basis where the employee has no guaranteed or expected hours of work.
 The employer may offer work when work is available, although there is no obligation to do so.
 The employee, likewise, has no obligation to accept the work.
-Each time the employee accepts an offer of work it is treated as a new period of employment.
+Each time the employee accepts an offer of work, it is treated as a new period of employment.

 Casual employees have the same rights as other employees but the way their entitlements to annual holiday and other types of leave is calculated may vary from non-casual employees.
 Casual employees who work on an intermittent or irregular basis may agree with their employer that they receive annual holiday pay with their pay in lieu of their statutory entitlement to annual holidays.

-Employees are entitled to and employers have a duty to provide rest breaks and meal breaks.
+Employees are entitled to, and employers have a duty to, provide rest breaks and meal breaks.
 The duration and timing of rest and meal breaks is determined by the length of the employee’s work period.

 Flexible Working Requests

 Employees have a statutory right to make a request at any time for a variation of their terms and conditions to have more flexible working arrangements.
-The requested variation to working arrangements can be in regard to work hours, work days or place of work (including a request to work from home).
+The requested variation to working arrangements can be in regard to work hours, workdays or place of work (including a request to work from home).
 The employer must deal with a flexible working arrangement request as soon as possible, but no later than one month after receiving it.
 Employers must notify the employee in writing whether their request has been approved or refused.
 Requests may only be refused if the employer determines that the request cannot be accommodated on one or more of the specific grounds specified by the Employment Relations Act 2000.
-Requests must be refused if the request comes from an employee bound by a CEA and the requested working arrangements would be inconsistent with that CEA.
+Requests must be refused if the request comes from an employee bound by a CEA and the requested working arrangements would be inconsistent with the CEA.

 Part-time employees have the same rights and responsibilities as full-time employees.
 There is no legal definition of full-time work, but it is considered to be 35 to 40 hours of work per week.
-The number of hours and work days should be specified in the employment agreement.
+The number of hours and workdays should be specified in the employment agreement.
 The part-time status of an employee will not affect their entitlement to sick leave, bereavement leave or family violence leave.

 There are no overtime regulations in New Zealand.
 An employer in New Zealand has no statutory obligation to pay overtime and any overtime payments are only payable if provided for in an employment agreement.
 Employment agreements can contain an “availability provision” under which employees can be required to make themselves available to accept any additional work and to perform that additional work if so required.
 Waged employees must be provided reasonable compensation for making themselves available to accept work.
 Employment agreements for salaried employees may provide that the employee’s salary fully compensates the employee for time spent available to accept additional work and time spent performing that additional work.
 Where an employee’s salary compensates the employee for additional work, the employee must be paid on average at least the minimum wage for each hour worked.